Master of Arts in Ministry & Culture Degree (MAMC)

 Students in the MAMC program will develop their abilities to:

-• act as responsible biblical interpreters critically informed by current historical, literary and theological scholarship in the field of biblical studies at a basic level for the practice of ministry;
+• Act as responsible biblical interpreters critically informed by attention to both testaments at an introductory level and to current historical, literary, and theological scholarship in the field of biblical studies;

-• demonstrate the skills and practices associated with ministry in conversation with the student’s denominational heritage, Christian traditions, theological formulations, and cultural contexts;
+• Demonstrate the skills and practices associated with ministry in conversation with student’s denominational heritage, Christian traditions, and probable ministry setting;

-• develop an understanding of the student’s own personal and spiritual formation appropriate to the practice of ministry.
+• Articulate an understanding of one’s own personal and spiritual formation appropriate to the practice of ministry.

 How to Apply?